| |

 The Temple of Augustus and Rome next door is much older: first built in the 1st century, it was rebuilt in the 2nd century and later turned into a church in the 6th century.
 Unfortunately, there doesn’t seem to be a way in, so I was only able to see it from the outside.
 The marble sides, I assume, are Roman, while the alternating rows of black and reddish-brown stone were probably part of the Byzantine remodeling.

-If you like ancient history, you might also like these articles:
+If you’re interested in ancient history, you might also like these articles:

 4. Ankara Castle

 I could see Ankara Castle high on a nearby hill from near the mosque, but didn’t fancy walking down into the valley between and then up to the castle, so again I took a taxi.
-It took about 10 minutes and cost about 2-3 euros.
+It took about 10 minutes and cost just a few euros.

 Bits of Roman building materials used in later fortifications at Ankara castle.